Connecting communities and places

 The project adopts an innovative model of government-university-community collaboration to investigate, discuss and co-create new approaches to public space design, management and use.
 The social benefits will be to better understand how public spaces positively contribute to place-based social connectivity in ways that can mitigate the negative impacts of current challenges.

 The project will enhance understandings of the diverse community connections to public spaces, including by promoting Indigenous leadership in place design, place-making and caring for and as Country.
 This will be achieved through a collaborative program of public lectures, talks, workshops, case studies and the development of online resources.
-These activities will begin in February 2023 and run until the end of 2025.
+These activities, which began in February 2023 will run until the end of 2025.

 The project is informed by an expert Advisory Board comprising international, national and local experts across government, private sectors, academia and community practice, who will guide this innovative public space research program.
-An interactive website will be launched in 2023.
+The project website powerofpublicspaces.org.au was launched in May 2024.

 Macquarie research team

-• Dr Caroline Butler-Bowdon – Executive Director, Cities Revitalisation and Place, Transport for NSW
+• Brooke Wharton – A/Executive Director, Cities Revitalisation and Place

 Contact us